Guille Rubio

-Guillermo "Guille" Rubio Vergara (alternate spelling: Guillem) (born October 14, 1982 in Barcelona, Spain) is a Spanish professional basketball player for Covirán Granada of the LEB Oro.
+Guillermo "Guille" Rubio Vergara (alternate spelling: Guillem) (born October 14, 1982 in Barcelona, Spain) is a Spanish professional basketball player.

 Professional career

 After playing 15 years in Spain, Rubio joined Koroivos Amaliadas of the Greek Basket League in 2014.
 He went on to average 11.3 points and 5.9 rebounds in 24 games with Koroivos.
 The following season, he moved to VEF Rīga, and he became the captain of the team.

 On August 3, 2016, Rubio signed with Doukas of the Greek A2 League.

 On July 26, 2018, Rubio signed with Covirán Granada of the LEB Oro.